aerospike/aerolab/docs/GETTING_STARTED.md

 ### Docker instructions

+1. Docker on your machine.
+Below are some of the example methods to obtain docker:
-1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) on your machine.
+  * Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) on your machine.
+  * Install [Docker Laptop](https://github.com/aerospike-community/docker-laptop/blob/docker-laptop/README.md) on your MacOS machine.
+  * Install Docker on Linux for your linux distribution.

 2. Start Docker.
 To make sure it's running, run `docker version` at the command line.